fredriko/metacurate-regularly/README.md

 **TL;DR:** This repository contains an experiment for **embedding** and **clustering** news headlines, as well as for **describing** the resulting clusters, and **plotting** them on a timeline.

-**VERBOSE:** The screenshot below shows the output of the clustering exercise: the top 50 news in 2022 regarding AI, machine learning, data science, and related fields based on data collected by [metacurate.io](https://metacurate.io).
+The screenshot below shows the output of the clustering exercise: the top 50 news in 2022 regarding AI, machine learning, data science, and related fields based on data collected by [metacurate.io](https://metacurate.io).
+The live graph is available [here](https://chart-studio.plotly.com/~Fredrik/185.embed).

 ![Top 50 AI/ML/data science news 2022 according to metacurate.io](assets/metacurate_top_50_news_2022.png)

-The live graph is available [here](https://chart-studio.plotly.com/~Fredrik/185.embed).

 ## Background